rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-virtual-hosts-on-centos.md

   **Note:** Replace `vhostuser` in `username:vhostuser` with the user that should have access to the new directory.

-  Grant read access to everyone for the files within your vhosts directory by using the following(optional):
+  Grant read access to everyone for the files within your vhosts directory by using the following:

     sudo chmod -R 755 /var/www/vhosts/